Chapter One: Investigation of smugglingArticle 120

 implementation of the final decisions and awards issued in this respect.

-The Director General may, mutatis mutandis,
+The Chairman may, mutatis mutandis,

 and as a guarantee of the public Treasury's rights, impose a customs